 – What functionalities of the ICT technologies, signalling and control architectures are required to support services and/or applications of IoT and SC&C?

-– What enhancements to existing connectivities, interfaces, functions, management mechanisms and protocols are required to support machine-to-machine (M2M) communication services and/or applications of IoT and SC&C?
+– What enhancements to existing connectivity, interfaces, functions, management mechanisms and protocols are required to support machine-to-machine (M2M) communication services and/or applications of IoT and SC&C?

 – What performance requirements of connectivity technologies are required to support services and/or applications of IoT and SC&C?

-– What are the mechanisms for achieving QoS and its measurement principles required for IoT and SC&C?
+– What are the mechanisms for achieving QoS/QoE and measurement principles required for IoT and SC&C?

 – Collaboration with which standards development organizations (SDOs) would be necessary to maximize synergies and harmonize existing standards?